SheerPower® 4GL

 num_var Numeric variable.

 param An expression which is passed to a function, subprogram or other program unit.
-A parameter can be any valid SheerPower expression.
+A parameter can be any valid Sheerpower expression.

 protected block The block of code protected by an exception handling routine.